OmegaPlatinumRain/Advanced-Warning-System-DBM/README.md

-``warnings`` displays the warnings of the user ``clr-warns`` clears all the warnings on the member's record ``rm-warn`` removes the specified warning ([p]rm-warn [@user] [number of warning in the list])
+``warnings`` displays the warnings of the user ``clr-warns`` clears all the warnings on the member's record ``rm-warn`` removes the specified warning ([p]rm-warn [@user] [number of warning in the list]) The ``warn`` command logs to a channel so you will need to change that.